 Furniture, published yearly by the Chipstone Foundation, provides full text

-online for articles from 1993-2000, and selected full text in recent issues.
-Additional online access is provided as permissions are obtained.
+online for articles from 1993-2001, with selected full text in recent issues.

-Historical Review is the journal of the American Historical Association.
-Tables of contents and the most recent issue are publicly available.
-Full text of back issues is available in (licensed) JSTOR.
+Historical Review (1895-present) is the journal of the American Historical Association.
+Tables of contents and some full text are publicly available.
+See the Archive of All Online Content.
+Also available in (licensed) JSTOR.

-and the Arts Online is a newsletter for the arts and antiques market,
+and the Arts is a weekly newsletter for the arts and antiques market,

-primarily concerned with American art and decorative art.
-Articles, book reviews, a
+primarily concerned with American and decorative art.
+Selections from the newsletter and a

-Ceramics in America, published yearly by the Chipstone Foundation, provides full text online for most articles from 2001-4, with selected full text more recently.
-Additional online access is provided as permissions are obtained.
+Ceramics in America, published yearly by the Chipstone Foundation, provides full text online for most articles from 2001-7, with selected full text in more recent issues.

 Folk Art (formerly The Clarion), published by the American Folk Art Museum between 1971 and 2008, provides full text online for all issues.

-of American History provides selected articles online.
+of American History, published by the Organization of American Historians, provides selected articles and other content online.
 Full text is included in (licensed) JSTOR.

 Journal of Early Southern Decorative Arts is published by the Museum of Early Southern Decorative Arts (MESDA) at Old Salem.
 This is a scholarly, refereed e-journal presenting new research about the decorative arts and material culture of the American South prior to 1860.
 Full text is available.